Of plants, time, and deep blue—guest contribution by Lilablum

 With the invention of synthetic indigo at the end of the 19th century, natural dyeing fell increasingly into oblivion.
 Today, it is experiencing a quiet renaissance – as a symbol of slow, sustainable craftsmanship.

-Corina from lilablum.ch has been intensively involved in natural plant dyeing for many years.
-Her textile label produces naturally dyed fabrics, products, and workshops on traditional dyeing knowledge and the mindful use of materials and time.
+Corina from lilablum.ch has been super passionate about natural plant dyeing for ages.
+With her textile label, she creates naturally dyed fabrics, products, and workshops.
+These are all about traditional dyeing wisdom and being mindful with both materials and time.

 In this guest post, she shares her personal experience with Indigo:

-"This year, I was able to delve even deeper into the world of indigo: I sowed Japanese indigo (Persicaria tinctoria), tended the plants, harvested the leaves, and used fermentation and oxidation to produce my own indigo pigment.
-It was a slow, mindful process that required a lot of patience and touched me deeply." - Corina, lilablum
+“This year, I got to dive even deeper into the world of indigo: I planted Japanese indigo (Persicaria tinctoria), looked after the little plants, harvested the leaves, and then, through fermentation and oxidation, made my very own indigo pigment.
+It’s a slow, mindful process that needs a lot of patience and really touched my heart.” - Corina, lilablum

 This intensive process, carried out in collaboration with artist Rebekka Gnädinger, has resulted in hand-dyed indigo socks.
 They were dyed with natural indigo using the traditional Japanese shibori technique—each pair is unique.